Aiken County Parks

 We like to play hard and often in Aiken County.
 Our parks play a vital role in tourism as well as leisure activities.
 We invite you to visit our parks and play along.
 Competition is a key element at several parks as we entertain many tournaments in the fields of soccer, softball, baseball, tennis and rowing.

-Langley Pond (Closed For Maintenance) is the world’s largest pond!
+Langley Pond is the world’s largest pond!
 Just short of being a lake, this refreshing body of water plays hosts to regattas, triathlons, water ski and wakeboard competitions.
 It’s the perfect place to water-ski, jet ski, swim, fish, picnic, or paddleboard.
-Leashed dogs are welcome and there is a large swimming area with a sandy beach for getting a great tan.
+There is a large swimming area with a sandy beach for getting a great tan.
 There are no lifeguards on duty at the pond.
 A bathhouse, playground, covered picnic area, grills, concession stand, boat ramp, special events area, and dock are on site to make family fun and corporate outings a breeze.
+Leashed dogs are welcome.

 Aiken County Recreation Center